Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 dealing with a process in the middle, encountering errors caused by multiple layers.
 You can easily get the message from the error base or the common errors, warp it and return it, a context trace errors history will be established and won't break the original error.
 Let'sBad print it to the screen, and looking at the security, you can log it. </br>

+Also, a warp error can do much more than that, it's perfectly possible to grow from sentinel error A or custom error B, and warp adding messages in the process, and then check its type originates from A or B. This is rarely used but you can perfectly handle it gracefully.
+The full example is given in the link above. </br>

 ## A few additional notes when handling errors <a name="a_few_additional_notes_when_handling_errors"></a>